scottstewart1234/Scripts-For-the-M100-ROS-DJI-OSDK/README.md

 Simple bash scripts for using the ROS DJI OSDK.
 I also included a python script for creating a squarewave waypoint map and flying that.
 Simply change the coordinates seen at the bottom of the python script to auto generate the flight path.

+I appologize for any spelling errors in this readme.
+I wrote this in a hurry and am Dyslexic.

 # I couldn't find any other examples for actually running the dji osdk from command line, so I made one.
 I hope this helps other new users.
 To run this program:
 1) install ros melodic on a ubuntu based system